ehsong/gov321spring/README.md

 There will be one introduction to R lecture and three seminars.
 We will be using R Markdown in the sessions (files with extensions `.Rmd`), which are used to produce pdfs or html files that contains code and figures.
 We will be using very basic R markdown syntax.
 You can read up on R markdown [here](https://rmarkdown.rstudio.com/articles_intro.html).

 - 5 Feb: Day 0 Introduction to R [Rmd](https://github.com/ehsong/gov321spring/blob/main/Day-0.Rmd) (practice questions: [Rmd](https://github.com/ehsong/gov321spring/blob/main/Day-0%20Practice%20Q.Rmd), answer key: [html](https://github.com/ehsong/gov321spring/blob/main/Day-0-Answer-Keys.html))
-- 10 Feb: Day 1 Working with Survey Data in R Rmd html
+- 10 Feb: Day 1 Working with Survey Data in R Rmd
-- 11 Feb: Day 2 Regression in R Rmd html
+- 11 Feb: Day 2 Regression in R Rmd
-- 12 Feb: Day 3 Experiments Rmd html
+- 12 Feb: Day 3 Experiments Rmd
 - 13 Feb: Compulsory Assignment (in-class exam)

 ### Additional Resources for Learning R